Karate Classes In Sanderstead

 Our Karate classes in Sanderstead are designed for many types of people, usually one of these three: Men and women who wish to learn a new martial art form or hobby which hopefully keeps them physically fit Individuals who are seriously interested in learning Karate & Those who wish to develop the capability to defend themselves and increase their self-confidence in day to day life We can work with men, women and children of every age group regardless of their experience or physical ability.

 Karate practice (Sanderstead ) – Our Karate Classes in Sanderstead

 Karate practice is usually divided into 3 main activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

-We bring these 3 activities together to bring you a complete Karate tuition experience in Sanderstead .
+We bring these three activities together to bring a complete Karate tuition experience in Sanderstead .

 (info courtesy of: Karate Class in Sanderstead )